-I first learned about what is called the 1898 Wilmington Race Riot in a North Carolina history class taught by Dr. Karl Campbell.
-The story shocked and horrified me because I care deeply about democracy and justice.
+I first learned about what is called the 1898 Wilmington Race Riot in a North Carolina history class taught by Dr. Karl Campbell at Appalachian State University.
+The story horrified me because I care deeply about democracy and justice.
 After further research, I worked on a novel as a way to respond to and engage with this history.

-It occurs to me that I can use this blog as a chance to share some information on this history, and as a starting place, I want to highlight some of the work available on this history, honoring the hard work and insight of others who clearly share my desire to bring this history to light.
+In this blog, I want to highlight some of the work available on this history, honoring the hard work and insight of others who clearly share my desire to bring this history to light.

-The richest source of information on these events is the report offered by 1898 Wilmington Race Riot Commission.
+The richest source of information on these events is the report offered by 1898 Wilmington Race Riot Commission established by the NC General Assembly in 2000.
 Here is the link: https://www.ncdcr.gov/about/history/1898-race-riot

 Democracy Betrayed: The Wilmington Race Riot of 1898 and its Legacy edited by David Cecelski and Timothy Tyson, provides a concise history of the riot as well as scholarly and illuminating essays.

 I recently read Ida: A Sword Among Lions, the biography of Ida B. Wells.
-I highly recommend it for many reasons, but it includes a glimpse into reaction to this violent coup and massacre among activists in the broader African American community at that time.
+I highly recommend this book for many reasons.
+It includes a glimpse into the reaction to this violent coup and massacre by African American activists at that time.

 Recently North Carolina film maker Chris Everett directed and produced a documentary called Wilmington on Fire (and I had the privilege of meeting him once–what a nice guy).
 His film tells the history and includes special focus on the economic impact.
 I found it well worth watching.
 Find out more at this site: http://wilmingtononfire.com.